Oswatik/Flask_app/README.md

+Guess who?
-This is a Animal predictor app made by using Transfer learning.
-Resnet50 is used as the base model for the flask app.
+    An Animal guessing app made by using the Resnet50 model as the base model.
+Flask used to create the app and UI.

+Flask
-Flask is a backend python framework for easily handeling the backend for your created app.
+    It is a backend python framework for easily handeling the backend for your created app.
+It also provides Simple UI as used in the app

+Installation and Testing
-You can clone the repo and run it to test the app on your local device
+    Clone the repo and run the model locally to test its usage